safe-global/safe-android/README.md

 ### Contribute
 You can contribute to this repo by creating a Pull Request or an issue.
 Please follow the default template set for the Pull Requests.

+#### Code Style
-Make sure that you apply the [Kotlin coding conventions](https://kotlinlang.org/docs/reference/coding-conventions.html).
+Make sure that you apply the [Kotlin coding conventions](https://kotlinlang.org/docs/reference/coding-conventions.html) and use the [style schema](heimdall-style.xml) in this repo with Android Studio.

+Also always add newlines at the end of files.
+This can be enforced by Android Studio.
+For this enable `Editor -> General -> Ensure line feed … (Under the “Others” section)`.